 Silver Strand State Beach is a 7-mile isthmus that connects the city of Coronado and Imperial Beach, and sits between the Pacific Ocean and San Diego Bay – making this one of the most unique campgrounds in the state.
 The beach gets its name from all of the silvery oyster shells that cover the sand.

-As you can imagine, most beach campgrounds are very busy during peak times (spring through fall), so an early reservation is a must if you plan to visit during this timeframe.
+As you can imagine, most beach campgrounds are very busy during peak times (spring through fall) – and especially these 10 popular California beach campgrounds, so an early reservation is a must if you plan to visit during this timeframe.

 Park Ranger – CampsitePhotos.com